-This one is unusual and innovative means of getting your grooming done.
+This one is an unusual and innovative means of getting your grooming done.
 It makes trimming your pet’s hair a little easier and cleaner.

-Clipper Vacuums help in sucking up the loose hair that you cut and reduce the number of times that you could waste in cleaning the floor or the table.
+Clipper Vacuums help in sucking up the loose hair that you cut, and reduce the number of times that you could waste in cleaning the floor or the table.

 Using Dryers to Prevent Your Dog from Catching a Cold:

 This one is the ideal tool for use on dogs who have long coats and thick fur.

 If you are someone who lives in a surrounding where there is a cold or wet climate, you might want to spend some cash on getting a high-quality dryer.